zheland/rust-webrtc-client-server-example/README.md

 - [ ] Server-To-Receiver-Client text,
 - [ ] Server-To-Receiver-Client video,
 - [ ] Each Sender-Client paired with the Receiver-Client,
+- [ ] Data transfer from Sender-Client to Receiver-Client via server.
-- [ ] Вata transfer from Sender-Client to Receiver-Client via server.
+- [ ] Video transfer from Sender-Client to Receiver-Client via server.

 ## Setup